gdalle/gdalle.github.io/index.md

 subtitle: Not the research website you deserve, but the one you need right now
 ---

-I'm a second-year PhD student at [CERMICS](https://cermics-lab.enpc.fr/) (the mathematics lab of [École des Ponts ParisTech](https://www.ecoledesponts.fr/en)) under the supervision of [Yohann De Castro](https://ydecastro.github.io/) and [Axel Parmentier](https://cermics.enpc.fr/~parmenta/).
+I'm a third-year PhD student at [CERMICS](https://cermics-lab.enpc.fr/) (the mathematics lab of [École des Ponts ParisTech](https://www.ecoledesponts.fr/en)) under the supervision of [Yohann De Castro](https://ydecastro.github.io/) and [Axel Parmentier](https://cermics.enpc.fr/~parmenta/).

-My PhD research focuses on train maintenance and railway traffic management.
-I work with the French railway company [SNCF](https://www.sncf.com/en) to optimize their use of resources by exploiting tools from machine learning and operations research.
+My PhD research takes place at the interface between machine learning and combinatorial optimization.
+I work with the French railway company [SNCF](https://www.sncf.com/en) to optimize their use of resources, especially wich respect to traffic management and maintenance planning.